-The UCLA Stein Eye Institute was established in 1966 by Jules Stein, MD, and Bradley Straatsma, MD, JD, founding chairman of our Division of Ophthalmology.
+The UCLA Stein Eye Institute was established in 1966 by Jules Stein, MD, and Bradley Straatsma, MD, JD, founding chairman of our Department of Ophthalmology.
 When you choose UCLA Health for eye care, you benefit from:

 Comprehensive programs: We offer a full range of services through the Stein Eye Institute and Doheny Eye Centers.
 Our goal is to prevent blindness through patient care programs, vision research, training and outreach.
 We offer a wide range of subspecialty programs so that all patients have access to the targeted care they need.

 Research-driven treatments: Our team has been key in multiple eye care milestones.
 For example, we performed the first stem cell-derived transplant of retinal cells (cells that help you see) to treat legally blind patients.
 Patients in our program continue to have access to leading-edge, research-based treatment options.